coronalabs/CoronaViewer/README.md

 ## Limitations

+Custom fonts will need to be added to the build and not to the dropbox folder.

 ### config.lua and build.settings

 CoronaViewer does __not__ use the config.lua or build.settings in your Dropbox folder.
 See 'Orientation and Content Scaling' above to learn more about how to control this.